wyattsweet/Data-Structures-and-Algorithms/README.md

 * Write a multiply function that multiples 2 integers without using `*`
 * Calculate the mean, median, mode and range for a set of numbers.

+## TODO

+- Write tests for all data structures and algorithms